w3f/Grants-Program/applications/wika-network.md

 3. Scaling

 We are requesting this Grant in the context of phase 1 -Foundation- to:
- - Develop first versions of the indexed database and offchain API.
+ - Develop first versions of the indexed databases and offchain API.
  - Develop Integration libraries and guides for:
     - Plain old HTML/JS.
     - ReactJS framework.
     - WordPress CMS.
+ - Validate the blockchain code, upgrade and prepare for graduation to Main Net.
  - Test, stablize and document the codebase developed so far.

 By the end of the milestones detailed below, the Wika Blockchain Test Net should be fully operational,